 To install or repair a tire on a motorcycle, you will need several tools such as tire irons, rim protectors, valve stem core removers/installers, bead breakers, air compressors with pressure gauges and lubricants.
 These include a tire iron (or two), rim protector, valve stem core remover/installer tool, bead breaker tool, air compressor with pressure gauge, tire lube or bsoap solution for lubrication when mounting the new tire onto the wheel rim.
 You may also want to have some rags handy as well as an impact wrench if you plan on doing any heavy-duty work such as removing lug nuts from wheels that have been over tightened.

-Once you have worked out the correct tire size from your vehicle manual or measuring existing tires, it is time to look for quality brands such as Bridgestone and Dunlop.
-These manufacturers offer radial bias-ply off-road styles suitable for different terrains; they are identified by their load rating speed index numbers printed along their sidewalls which must correspond with wheel diameter width aspect ratio height measurements taken from rims sizes listed in millimeters inches centimeters etcetera per manufacturer specs matched up with specific tube type requirements.
-After mounting procedure completion, inflate air pressures should be measured prior to heading out onto open roads.
+Once you have worked out the correct tire size from your vehicle manual or measured existing tires, it is time to look for quality brands such as Bridgestone and Dunlop.
+These manufacturers offer radial bias-ply off-road styles suitable for different terrains; they are identified by their load rating speed index numbers printed along their sidewalls, which must correspond with wheel diameter width aspect ratio height measurements taken from rims sizes listed in millimetres, inches, centimetres, etcetera per manufacturer specs matched up with specific tube type requirements.
+After the mounting procedure completion, inflate air pressures should be measured prior to heading out onto open roads.
 As a final check, an inspection of all components is recommended before taking the plunge and going for a spin.
-Keywords: Tire Size, Reputable Manufacturers, Load Rating Speed Index Numbers, Wheel Diameter Width Aspect Ratio Height Measurements Millimeters Inches Centimeters Manufacturer Specs Tube Type Requirements Mounting Procedure Completion Inflate Air Pressures Inspection Components Plunge Spin
+Keywords: Tire Size, Reputable Manufacturers, Load Rating Speed Index Numbers, Wheel Diameter Width Aspect Ratio Height Measurements, Millimeters Inches Centimeters Manufacturer Specs, Tube Type Requirements, Mounting Procedure Completion Inflate Air Pressures Inspection Components Plunge Spin